wagerfield/onno/docs/features.md

 Onno is an iteration of [Styled System][styled-system] rewritten in [TypeScript][typescript] from the ground up.
 A lot of the ideas are owed to the brilliant work of [Brent Jackson][jxnblk] and the [numerous contributors][styled-system-contributors] to this library.
 Credit is also due to [Emotion's facepaint][emotion-facepaint] for the original ideas behind responsive prop values.

-Onno actually started life as a simple rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
+Onno actually started life as a rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
 However during the course of this rewrite, a number of new ideas, features and refinements to Styled System's API were introduced that eventually warranted another library.
 The implementation shares very few similarities with Styled System and takes many cues from [Ramda][ramda] internally.

 ## Features <!-- omit in toc -->